naoufal51/Orion/README.md

 ![png](/code/img/output_13_0.png)

-So after applying an outlier removal using a Hampel identifier and a Kalman filter on a our estimated data we have significantly decreased the noise and increase the overall accuracy.
+So after applying an outlier removal using a Hampel identifier and a Kalman filter on our estimated data we have significantly decreased the noise and increase the overall accuracy.